microsoft/cordova-plugin-websql/README.md

 Based on [this StackOverflow question](http://stackoverflow.com/questions/15068295/deployment-of-localstate-folder).

 ### Quirks ###
-* The db version, display name, and size parameter values are not supported and will be ignored.
+* The display name, and size parameter values are not supported and will be ignored.

+* db version parameter to `openDatabase` and `changeVersion` method are supported only on windows platform.
+Due to SQLite limitations, version number should be an integer value or integer's string representation.

 * To use nested transactions you will need to pass parent transaction like this:
     ```javascript
     var db = openDatabase('test1.db', '1.0', 'testLongTransaction', 2 * 1024);